ROCm/omnitrace/docs/how-to/configuring-runtime-options.rst

 -----------------------------------

 Text files support very basic variables and are case-insensitive.
-Variables are created when an lvalue starts with a ``$`` and are dereferenced when they appear as rvalues.
+Variables are created when an left value starts with a ``$`` and are de-referenced when they appear as right values.

 Entries in the text configuration file which do not match to a known setting in ``omnitrace-avail`` but are prefixed with ``OMNITRACE_`` are interpreted as